SVstudent/NestBuilder/README.md

-# Nested
+# NestBuilder

-Nested helps you move to a new city with ease by matching you with places based on your lifestyle preferences.
+NestBuilder helps you move to a new city with ease by matching you with places based on your lifestyle preferences.
 By analyzing your Google Maps search history, Nested understands your preferences and provides tailored suggestions for nearby grocery stores, gyms, museums, or any type of place you can think of!

 ## Getting Started